ymoyamac/oxidian-ds-cpp/README.md

-# Data Structures in C
+# Data Structures in Cpp

 ## Overview
-This project implements fundamental **data structures in C**, including linked lists, stacks, queues, trees, and graphs.
+This project implements fundamental **data structures in Cpp**, including linked lists, stacks, queues, trees, and graphs.
 The goal is to provide efficient and reusable implementations with a focus on memory management and performance.

 ## Features
 - **Linked Lists** (Singly & Doubly Linked Lists)